tidepool-org/uploader/lib/drivers/docs/animasPingAndVibe.md

   - `[ ]` date & time settings changes

 Device-specific?
 (Add any device-specific notes/additions here.)

+- Animas does not provide time change events, which means UTC bootstrapping is not possible.
+Log indexes are ephemeral and specific to a record type.

 ### No Tidepool Data Model Yet